-Kyle Busch Motorsports (KBM) announced today that owner-driver Kyle Busch will compete in five NASCAR Camping World Truck Series events in 2018.
-Busch's Tundra will carry primary sponsorship from Textron Aviation, an aircraft industry leader that provides its customers with the most versatile and comprehensive general aviation product portfolio in the world.
-He will race twice behind the wheel of the No. 4 Tundra and three times in the No. 51 Tundra.
-KBM will promote Textron Aviation's Cessna and Beechcraft brands through the partnership.
+Kyle Busch Motorsports (KBM) announced today that owner-driver Kyle Busch will pilot the No. 51 Toyota Tundra in five NASCAR Gander Outdoors Truck Series (NGOTS) events in 2019.
+Busch's Toyota will carry primary sponsorship from Textron Aviation Inc., the leader in general and business aviation that provides its customers with the most versatile and comprehensive product portfolio in the world.
+KBM will promote Textron Aviation's Cessna and Beechcraft brands.

 Busch enters the 2019 season with 51 Truck Series victories, tying for the most in series history and with 194 all-time combined NASCAR national series wins he ranks second to NASCAR Hall of Famer Richard Petty (200).
 The Las Vegas native has been victorious in a remarkable 35.2 percent (51/145) of his Truck Series starts since debuting in NASCAR's third division in 2001 and has finished first or second 53.1 percent (77/145) of the time.
 With his win last year at Las Vegas, he now has a victory at every active track that he's competed at in the NGOTS.

 'Rowdy' collected two wins and four top-five finishes across five Truck Series starts in 2018 and has taken Textron Aviation's brands to victory lane four times in 10 starts since the partnership began in 2017.

 "I'm thankful to Textron Aviation and the Cessna and Beechcraft brands for coming aboard the No. 51 Tundra for five races again this season," Busch said.
 "We've been able to celebrate with them in victory lane twice in each of the first two seasons of the sponsorship so we'll see if we can top that number this year and if so, we'll be starting it off with a historic one.